-Indications for BonyPid-1000.
-Similar to the indication for other granular bone fillers, BonyPid-1000 is intended for filling and reconstruction of bone voids, defects or gaps within the skeletal system.
+Indications for BonyPid.
+Similar to the indication for other granular bone fillers, BonyPid is intended for filling and reconstruction of bone voids, defects or gaps within the skeletal system.
 These osseous defects may be surgically created, caused by traumatic injuries or caused by bone infections.
-BonyPid-1000 is resorbed and replaced with bone during the healing process and, ancillary to this activity, continuously releases its antibiotic load.
+BonyPid is resorbed and replaced with bone during the healing process and, ancillary to this activity, continuously releases its antibiotic load.
 Doxy is an established antibiotic that has been shown to be effectively used for treating infections caused by many strains of both gram positive and gram negative bacteria, due to its broad spectrum activity.

 The standard of care for severe open fractures with significant bone loss may include the implantation of about 10g of bone filler into the void.
 Depending on the severity of the bone fracture, lower or higher bone filler doses may be used.
-A BonyPid-1000 vial contains 10g of coated TCP bone void filler.
-Doxy composes 0.65% in weight of a BonyPid-1000 vial; therefore the expected applied dose for the entire three to four week period in which one BonyPid-1000 vial is used, the release of Doxy will be as low as 65mg of Doxy which is only about 1.1% of a 30-day oral regimen and only 33% of a standard daily oral dose.
+A BonyPid vial contains 10g of coated TCP bone void filler.
+Doxy composes 0.65% in weight of a BonyPid vial; therefore the expected applied dose for the entire three to four week period in which Doxy is released will be as low as 65mg of Doxy per vial, which is only about 1.1% of a 30-day oral regime and only 33% of a standard daily oral dose.

-BonyPid-1000 is designed to have a two-phased release profile: The first phase provides a high initial release of Doxy from BonyPid-1000 during the first 24 hours after administration.
+BonyPid is designed to have a two-phased release profile: The first phase provides a high initial release of Doxy from BonyPid during the first 24 hours after administration where up to 40% of the overall dose of Doxy is released.
 This important characteristic allows a very effective initial anti-bacterial preventive environment.
-The second phase has a prolonged release of the remaining dose of Doxy up to four weeks thereafter creates complementary support in the effective eradication of the bacteria by the immune system, and the prevention of the formation of biofilm on the bone filler implant.
+The second phase has a prolonged release of the remaining dose of Doxy (approximately 60%)

+up to four weeks thereafter creates complementary support in the effective eradication of the bacteria by the immune system, and the prevention of the formation of biofilm on the bone filler implant.

-Due to the very low overall dose per vial, BonyPid-1000 has a large safety zone that allows surgeons to use BonyPid-1000 with minimal concerns regarding the safety of using multiple vials, even when exceptionally large voids need to be filled, such as in Gustilo III grade open fractures.
+Due to the very low overall dose per vial, BonyPid has a large safety zone that allows surgeons to use BonyPid with minimal concerns regarding the safety of using multiple vials, even when exceptionally large voids need to be filled, such as in Gustilo III grade open fractures.

 Release Profile.
 Upon hydration in the body, the formulation gradually degrades, layer by layer, from the outer layers through to the inner layers.
-This degradation allows the entrapped antibiotic in the layers to be released constantly into its surroundings, aimed to protect the surface of the graft from the development of hiofilm
+This degradation allows the entrapped antibiotic in the layers to be released constantly into its surroundings, protecting the surface of the graft from the development of biofilm.

-The following diagram details the BonyPid-1000 release profile, as well as the release profile of other products and compares the activity of the released anti-bacterial drugs of various competitors over up to a 30-day period.
-Only BonyPid-1000 (marked in blue) demonstrates a prolonged release of highly effective concentration between 1 to 4 weeks post hydration.
-The numbers beside the blue line indicate the calculated multiples of Minimum Inhibitory Concentration (or MIC) for S.aureus bacteria of the antibiotic generated by BonyPid-1000 per hour around the implant, over a period of 30 days.
-S.aureus is the most common bacteria infecting bones.
-In comparison, the diagram indicates that competing products may fail to deliver sufficient concentrations to combat bacteria after a few days, which may prove to be insufficient to protect the implant over the prolonged bone recovery period.
-The BonyPid-1000 data was generated by the Company's own in-vitro studies.
-The competitive data was derived from commercially available publications and public domain data made available by the competitors.
+The following diagram details the BonyPid release profile, as well as the release profile of other products (as presented in the public domain).
+Only BonyPid (marked in blue) demonstrates a prolonged release of highly effective concentration between 1 to 4 weeks post hydration.
+The numbers beside the blue line indicate the calculated multiples of Minimum Inhibitory Concentration (or MIC) of the antibiotic generated by BonyPid per hour around the implant, over a period of 30 days.
+In comparison, the diagram indicates that competing products may fail to deliver sufficient MIC concentrations to combat biofilm after a few days, which may prove to be insufficient to protect the implant over the prolonged bone recovery period.